Laid off? In between positions? Take advantage of our Open-To-Work discount.

 The Data Day Texas 2026 Sessions

-We just now beginning to publish the sessions info.
+We are continuing to publish the sessions info.
 Expect to see many session abstracts added over the next few weeks.

 Context > Prompts: Context Engineering Deep Dive